-For optimal time-lapse, reservoir characterization, and high-resolution imaging, we recommend deep-tow high-density spreads for 4D acquisition projects.
+For the best time-lapse seismic results, optimal reservoir characterization and high-resolution imaging, we recommend deep-tow, high-density spreads on acquisition projects.
 Towing deeper takes advantage of a quieter recording environment and GeoStreamer increases the bandwidth of the data.
 High-density streamer spreads ensure high 4D repeatability and resolution.

 PGS has processed numerous 4D projects, successfully matching high-quality GeoStreamer data with a wide range of data acquired with other technologies, including conventionally-acquired monitor or baseline data.
 Usually, this means downgrading the GeoStreamer data, but these processes can also be used to upgrade the legacy data in a 4D-friendly manner, to achieve a better image of the 4D difference.
 GeoStreamer data acquired on top of OBN or slanted streamer solutions can also provide reliable 4D results.

-The first commercial multisensor monitor on multisensor baseline 4D surveys have now ..
-The full bandwidth P-UP 4D data is free from rough sea surface effects and provides an ideal starting point for high-resolution 4D and QI analysis.
+Multisensor monitor on multisensor baseline 4D surveys have been assessed.
+They deliver full bandwidth P-UP 4D data that is free from rough sea surface effects and provides an ideal starting point for high-resolution 4D and QI analysis.